Careers in social research

 Charities, independent organisations, trade unions, pressure and lobby groups, and others

-Many charities and independent organizations, trade unions, pressure and lobby and similar groups employ permanant research staff.
+Many of these organisations employ permanent research staff.
 They may also employ researchers on a short-term basis to carry out a single study or evaluation.
-These groups tend to advertise for researchers on the SRA website and other sites; and circulating a CV to larger charities may be worthwhile.
+These groups tend to advertise for researchers on the SRA website and other sites.
+Circulating your CV to larger charities may be worthwhile.
 The NCVO (National Council for Voluntary Organisations) and the Third Sector Research Centre provide a useful starting point.

-The best-known and largest independent research institute is NatCen Social Research which employs upwards of 100 research staff in London and Edinburgh.
+The best-known and largest independent research institute is NatCen Social Research which employs over 100 research staff in London and Edinburgh.

 There are two types of social research settings in academia: large research centres, and adjuncts to teaching departments.